Data Centers in Londrina

 - River Flood: The most significant natural threat, with a risk score of 7.7.

-- Drought: A notable concern for the region, with a risk score of 4.5.
+- Drought: A notable risk with a score of 4.5, potentially impacting hydroelectric power generation.